pyspark-ai/pyspark-ai/README.md

 ```bash
 export OPENAI_API_KEY='sk-...'
 ```
-By default, the `SparkAI` instances will use the GPT-4 model.
+By default, the `SparkAI` instances will use the GPT 3.5 (gpt-3.5-turbo).
 However, you're encouraged to experiment with creating and implementing other LLMs, which can be passed during the initialization of `SparkAI` instances for various use-cases.

 ## Usage
 ### Initialization